Skip to main content

 Description

-In order to open a bank account a registered tax number will be needed (please see the Taxation/Salaries section).
+In order to open a bank account a registered tax number will be needed.
 Most banks will also require a residency permit before opening an account in Turkish Lira, but some may make exceptions for customers making larger investments.
 If you don´t have a residency permit then you can open a Euro, British pounds or US dollars account as well.

 Current accounts which you might probably wish to have one, will allow you to store and transfer money.
 For those accounts, most banks support online banking and you can arrange automatic bill payment for your telecom and utility bills.

-Some examples for largest banks in Turkey are listed below:
+Some examples for largest banks in Türkiye are listed below:

 Those banks will have many branches in city centers.
 Garanti Bankası notes that it makes a concerted effort to offer English-speaking staff at most branches.
 Isbank, meanwhile, owns several European branches, which makes it a convenient choice for foreigners.

-There are foreign banks in Turkey as well, including Deutsche Bank, HSBC Bank, Citibank, and J.P.
+There are foreign banks in Türkiye as well, including Deutsche Bank, HSBC Bank, Citibank, and J.P.
 Morgan Chase.
-They have branches in three biggest cities of Turkey: İstanbul, Ankara and İzmir.
+They have branches in three biggest cities of Türkiye: İstanbul, Ankara and İzmir.

 Banking Hours